Darren Millar: Political career

-Millar joined Clwyd North Conservative Association at age 15, and shortly after became chairman.
+Millar joined Clwyd North West Conservative Association at age 15, and shortly after became chairman of the Young Conservative Branch.

 Local government

 In 1999, Millar ran for the Towyn ward on Conwy County Borough Council, and for Towyn and Kinmel Bay town council.
 He was not elected to the county council, but was elected to the town council.
 From 2000 to 2001, Millar was mayor of the township of Towyn and Kinmel Bay.
 He was also a member of Conwy County Borough Council from 2004, the North Wales Police Authority and the North Wales Fire and Rescue Service.

 In 2005, he was the sole dissenter to a budget that saw an increase of 5% in the policing budget, and therefore an increase in local council tax.

 In 2006, while a member of Conwy Council, Millar was referred to the standards watchdog, after complaints from the Unite, Unison and GMB trade unions about comments he made alleging that staff were abusing or misusing the sick pay system.